zackdraws/zackdraws.github.io/README.md

 # Directory of Files
 	- Index.html is the main homepage and holds the info for the website
+	 - my index page opens to images of the page
+	- whatever code is put into index.html will be the first page that the site visits
 	- styles.css is for the styling of the website
 	- Lightbox.js is the javascript that controls the lightbox effect